 Ireland as a solo adventure

 Which great coincidence (or maybe you could call it destiny?) that she comes back to this place for her very own hen party.
-The perfect chance to combine meeting up with her and a couple of friends from school, celebrating, and to fulfill my desire to explore the island.
+It is the perfect chance to combine meeting up with her and a couple of friends from school, celebrating, and to fulfill my desire to explore the island.
 So said, so done!
 I booked the flight, rented a car, and the adventure could begin: From Dublin to Galway on the first day.

 Do you have no clue where to start your vacation planning?
 Read my article How To Prepare A Road Trip and you will get some answers!

 *Some of the links contained in this post are affiliate links.
 That means that I may receive a commission if you click on the link and make a purchase from the affiliate.
 I only recommend products and services that I know or trust to be of high quality, whether an affiliate relationship is in place or not.